OSV Zone - COMPLETELY CLOSED

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

 Learn more about the NWRS

 Around the Refuge

 CNHA Wildlife Bus Tours and access to the Assateague Lighthouse are now available for free on weekends.
 Both activities are offered by our Friends group, Chincoteague Natural History Association.
-The 90 minute bus tour features a journey up the Service Road led by our knowledgeable guides.
-CNHA Wildlife Bus Tours occur at 10:00am Saturdays and Sundays.
-You can reserve a seat by calling (757) 336-3696.
-If you are up for a more active tour, you can climb the Assateague Lighthouse between 9:00am and 3:00pm on Saturdays and Sundays.
-This 142 foot-high structure is one of nearly 20 other tall, historic, brick lighthouses still functioning along the Atlantic Coast today.
-Please remember that the last climb is at 2:30pm.
-Please contact Chincoteague Natural History Association at (757) 336-3696 for more information or visit their website.
+For July, CNHA Wildlife Bus Tours occur at 10:00am & 3:00pm Thursday-Monday .
+You can climb the Assateague Lighthouse on Friday-Tuesday between 9:00am and 3:00pm.
+Please contact Chincoteague Natural History Association at (757) 336-3696 for more information or visit their website.www.piping-plover.org

 The modern-day descendants of those domestic horses are wild and have adapted to their environment.
 Prior to the refuge's establishment in 1943, the Chincoteague Volunteer Fire Company purchased the ponies and continues ownership to this day.
 The Firemen are allowed to graze up to 150 ponies on refuge land through a Special Use Permit from the United States Fish and Wildlife Service.